Welcome to our website

 The Accounting (Luke 19:12-27)

 Like the earthly master, when Jesus comes back, there SHALL be an accounting.
-His return means our accountability to God and His reckoning with us for our life work and our eternal reward.
+His Return means our accountability to God and His reckoning with TRUE believers for our life work and our eternal reward.
 This is NOT the judgment of the Great White Throne, that day of wrath and doom (Rev.20:11-15).
 This is the Judgment Seat of Christ where His servants shall pass in review of their earthly work, and to receive according to what they have done and be assigned their places in the coming Kingdom.
 This was the great motive of the apostle Paul in his ministry.
 He was always looking forward to that time when he would present his work and receive his crown (1 Cor.3:8,10-15; 4:5; 1 Thes.2:19; 2 Tim.4:7).

 And so the servants come before Him with their several accounts.
 The first two servants have a happy reckoning.
 They have wisely used the trust committed to them and multiplied their talents, the one tenfold, the other fivefold, and their recompense is first the commendation of their Lord, and secondly a higher trust and a nobler service.
 The reward is proportioned to the measure of service rendered.
 For every talent, there is a city in the empire of the skies.
 The reward is distinguished honor and noble employment.
 The Heaven of the Bible is NOT a luxurious easy ride, but will be a most glorious activity.
 The WORK we love to do here below will be continued with more honorable capacities and larger range throughout the ages to come.
 The preacher, the teacher, the missionary and the supporter of his fellowmen, all will all have pleasant work, but on a higher plane and with unbounded resources and the wonderful addition that there will be no night to close the working day and no dark grave to stop us.
 The whole Creation will be the territory of our eternal employment.

 My friend, WHY do you want to go to Heaven?
 WHAT do you think you will be doing there?
 I think the parable here in Luke 19:14-27, and the parable in Matthew 25:14-30, gives us a very good idea.
 We shall be serving the Lord!
-How exciting the prospect!
-How beautiful the vision!
+How exciting is the prospect!
+How beautiful is the vision!
 Today, we are simply students learning the trade, we are being prepared for the future and the sovereignty of the ages to come.

 But there was one servant who had no such object or reward.
 He simply brought his pound carefully wrapped up in a napkin, well preserved but utterly unimproved.
 He had done nothing with his trust.
 The reason which he gives shows how wrong his heart had been and reveals the secret of all our failures in the sight of God.
 "I feared you because you are an austere man.
 You take out what you did not put in and reap what you did not sow" (Lk.19:21).
 He had very wrong ideas of his Master.
 He did not know God.
 He did not love God.
 He did not trust God, so there was no reason to serve Him.
 Nothing but the love for Christ can inspire TRUE service to Him!
 And IF we are come up short, it is because we do NOT know the love of God.
 What a surprise it must have been to the faithless man when he saw the glorious rewards of his fellow-servants.
 I am sure that he wished that he could live his life over again.
 How we will wish sometime in the future that we had better understood the abundantly generous heart of our great Master and had better used the resources and wealth which He had entrusted to our hands!
 The punishment of this faithless servant was the loss of the reward he had received (1 Cor.3:14-15).
 The pound was taken from him and given to the one that had used his trust more wisely.